Åsane Fotball: Recent history

+Players

 Current squad

+For season transfers, see List of Norwegian football transfers winter 2024–25, and List of Norwegian football transfers summer 2025.

+Out on loan

 Åsane Fotball Damer

 Åsane Fotball Damer is a Norwegian women's football club located in Åsane, Bergen, Norway.
 It currently plays in the First Division, the second tier of Norwegian football, where they have played since they were promoted in 2011.
 The club was formed in 1997, when the sports club Åsane Idrettslag, which encompassed men's and women's teams in various sports, split up into eight different clubs, including Åsane Fotball Damer (the women's football team) and Åsane Fotball (the men's football team), which now constitute separate legal entities, but continue to collaborate.
 As of 2012, the club has 180 playing members in all age groups, from 7 years old to senior level.